prathmeshpotdar/BeyondChats-Assignment/README.md

 ## 🏗️ Architecture & Data Flow

-The system operates as a pipeline of four distinct micro-services:
+The system operates as a pipeline of four distinct micro-services.

 ```mermaid
 graph TD